Willy Topp

-Willy Adolfo Topp Bravo (born 4 March 1986), commonly known as Willy Topp or sometimes Billy Topp, is a Chilean football manager and former footballer who played as striker.
+Willy Adolfo Topp Bravo (born 4 March 1986), sometimes also known as Billy Topp, is a Chilean football manager and former footballer who played as a striker.
 Topp has also been involved with the youth levels of Chile's national set-up.

 Topp started his career in his homeland with Universidad Católica, where he first played at the age of 16.
 He featured for them in the Milk Cup international youth tournament in 2003 and appeared on loan with other Chilean sides Temuco and Puerto Montt.
 In 2007, he joined Bradford City in England's League Two, but he played just 13 games in little more than a year, before he was released from his contract six months early.
 He spent a brief time playing semi-professionally with Jumilla Club de Fútbol in the Spanish Tercera División Group 13 before moving to Royal Montegnée.

 Club career

 Universidad Católica

 Born in Temuco, Chile, on 4 March 1986, Topp's football career started with Universidad Católica in his native Chile at the age of 11.
-In the 2002–03 season, he scored 23 goals in 28 games with Católica's youth team, helping the under-20 side become champions and earning him a call up to Chile's squad for the South American under-17 tournament.
+In the 2002–03 season, he scored 23 goals in 28 games with Católica's youth team, helping the under-20 side become champions and earning him a call-up to Chile's squad for the South American under-17 tournament.
 Later in the year, he was selected to play for Católica in the Milk Cup international youth tournament in Northern Ireland, where the team came third.
 As a result of his performances in the tournament, Topp was invited to train with English side Manchester City.
-However, because he was not 18, he was unable to remain with the club and returned to Chile.
+However, because he was not yet 18 years, he was unable to remain with the club and returned to Chile.

 Topp first played for the Católica's senior teams at the age of just 16 in a friendly against Santiago Morning.
 He also had loan spells at Deportivo Temuco in 2005, where he suffered a broken metatarsal injury, and Club de Deportes Puerto Montt in 2006.
 He also came on as a substitute for Diego Maradona for the final four minutes of a charity match contested between Católica and Chile in February 2006.
 After his contract with Católica expired, Topp decided to leave the club and attempt to sign for a European club taking advantage of his EU passport.